-WHEREAS, [Insert name of Board/Commission] has met remotely during the COVID-19 pandemic and can continue to do so in a manner that allows public participation and transparency while minimizing health risks to members, staff, and the public that would be present with in-person meetings while this emergency continues; now, therefore, be it
+WHEREAS, [Free City College Oversight Committee] has met remotely during the COVID-19 pandemic and can continue to do so in a manner that allows public participation and transparency while minimizing health risks to members, staff, and the public that would be present with in-person meetings while this emergency continues; now, therefore, be it

-RESOLVED, That [insert name of Board/Commission] finds as follows:
+RESOLVED, That [Free City College Oversight Committee] finds as follows:

 - 1. As described above, the State of California and the City remain in a state of emergency due to the COVID-19 pandemic.
-At this meeting, [Insert name of Board/Commission] has considered the circumstances of the state of emergency. - 2.
+At this meeting, [Free City College Oversight Committee] has considered the circumstances of the state of emergency. - 2.
 As described above, State and City officials continue to recommend measures to promote physical distancing and other social distancing measures, in some settings.

-3. As described above, because of the COVID-19 pandemic, conducting meetings of this body [and its committees] in person would present imminent risks to the safety of attendees, and the state of emergency continues to directly impact the ability of members to meet safely in person; and, be it
+3. As described above, because of the COVID-19 pandemic, conducting meetings of this body in person would present imminent risks to the safety of attendees, and the state of emergency continues to directly impact the ability of members to meet safely in person; and, be it

-FURTHER RESOLVED, That for at least the next 30 days meetings of [insert name of Board/Commission] [and its committees] will continue to occur exclusively by teleconferencing technology (and not by any in-person meetings or any other meetings with public access to the places where any policy body member is present for the meeting).
-Such meetings of [insert name of Board/Commission] [and its committees] that occur by teleconferencing technology will provide an opportunity for members of the public to address this body [and its committees] and will otherwise occur in a manner that protects the statutory and constitutional rights of parties and the members of the public attending the meeting via teleconferencing; and, be it
+FURTHER RESOLVED, That for at least the next 30 days meetings of [Free City College Oversight Committee] will continue to occur exclusively by teleconferencing technology (and not by any in-person meetings or any other meetings with public access to the places where any policy body member is present for the meeting).
+Such meetings of [Free City College Oversight Committee] that occur by teleconferencing technology will provide an opportunity for members of the public to address this body and will otherwise occur in a manner that protects the statutory and constitutional rights of parties and the members of the public attending the meeting via teleconferencing; and, be it

-FURTHER RESOLVED, That the [clerk/secretary/staff] of [insert name of Board/Commission] is directed to place a resolution substantially similar to this resolution on the agenda of a future meeting of [insert name of Board/Commission] within the next 30 days.
-If [insert name of Board/Commission] does not meet within the next 30 days, the [clerk/secretary/staff] is directed to place a such resolution on the agenda of the next meeting of [insert name of Board/Commission].
+FURTHER RESOLVED, That the clerk and staff of [Free City College Oversight Committee] is directed to place a resolution substantially similar to this resolution on the agenda of a future meeting of [Free City College Oversight Committee] within the next 30 days.
+If [Free City College Oversight Committee] does not meet within the next 30 days, the [clerk and staff] is directed to place a such resolution on the agenda of the next meeting of Free City College Oversight Committee].